Capital Volume 2, Part 2

 This is what Capital Volume 2 is about: Reproduction, Accumulation, and the relation between these two.

 “None of the laws established with reference to the quantity of the circulating money in the circulation of commodities (Buch I, Kap.
 III), [English edition: Ch.
 III. — Ed.] are changed in any way by the capitalist character of the process of production.”

-Yet then he develops a question in various ways, expressed most simply as follows:
+Yet then he develops, in various ways, a question expressed most simply as follows:

 “The capitalist class remains consequently the sole point of departure of the circulation of money.
 If they need £400 for the payment of means of production and £100 for the payment of labour-power, they throw £500 into circulation.
 But the surplus-value incorporated in the product, with a rate of surplus-value incorporated in the product, with a rate of surplus-value of 100%, is equal in value to £100.
 How can they continually draw £600 out of circulation, when they continually throw only £500 into it?
 Nothing comes from nothing.
 The capitalist class as a whole cannot draw out of circulation what was not previously thrown into it.”

 Marx continues to problematise this question until the end of the chapter, and leaves some of his questions unanswered.

 For example, on the question of the substitution of credit for gold in the process of circulation, Marx writes:

 “…so far as the expediencies developing with the credit system have this effect, they increase capitalist wealth directly, either by performing a large portion of the social production and labour-power without any intervention of real money, or by raising the functional capacity of the quantity of money really functioning.